3mdeb/news-and-ideas/blog/content/post/2020-12-21-cicd-tools-comparison.md

 Concourse just as Drone is quite young (first released in 2014).
 It has steep learning curve, but according to the devs the goal of this project is for the curve to flatten out shortly after.
-It has quite unique approach to job execution based on `Resources`.
-It's goal is to get rid of itself out of the way as much as possible.
+It has quite unique approach to job execution based on `Resources` which represent all external inputs nad outputs of jobs in the pipeline.
+They allow to abstract external factors like git repositories and s3 buckets.
+It's goal is to get rid of itself out of the way as much as possible and make the server disposable.
+Artifacts and data from each step of the process must be passed explicitly.
+This allows to get rid of hidden assumptions that may cause problem with understanding of the worklfow.

 ## Tekton